 Playing with a keyboard and mouse was a little clunky at times, but the key bindings were fully customisable and the game is clearly designed for use with a controller.

 Finally, the graphics aren’t the best of all time but by no means are they bad.
-They’re more than good enough to make the game enjoyable.
+They’re more than good enough to make the game enjoyable, especially on PC.
 And while I did encounter a few bugs, they weren’t game breaking or overly prevalent, and didn’t really detract from what was going on in game.
-The worst bug I encountered was the occasional zombie spawning a couple of stories in the air while travelling in a car at high speed.
+The worst being the occasional zombie spawning a couple of stories in the air while travelling in a car at high speed.

 For a zombie fanboy, this game is almost everything I’ve been looking for.
 It’s definitely not for everyone but I can see myself losing many more hours to State of Decay 2, especially when playing with friends.
 Sure, there may be a lot of fetch quests but regular trips into towns to pick up resources doesn’t yet feel like a chore to me.
 The bugs weren’t too distracting and will hopefully be patched over time.